Analyst who helped Trump-Russia case accused of lying - ExBulletin

 WASHINGTON (AP) A Russian analyst who contributed to a Democratic-funded research dossier on Russia’s links to Donald Trump was arrested on Thursday for lying to the FBI about his sources of information, including a longtime supporter Hillary Clinton date.

-The case against Igor Danchenko is part of Special Counsel John Durham’s ongoing investigation into the origins of the FBI’s investigation into whether the 2016 Trumps Campaign and Russia conspired to tip the scales of the outcome of the presidential campaign that year.
+The case against Igor Danchenko is part of Special Advocate John Durham’s ongoing investigation into the origins of the FBI’s investigation into whether Trump’s 2016 campaign and Russia conspired to tip the scales of the result of that year’s presidential campaign.

 The indictment, the third criminal case brought by Durham and the second in two months, is likely to amplify complaints from Trump allies that well-connected Democrats have been working behind the scenes to further suspicion about Trump and Russia who contributed to the FBI election -year investigation.